How is an MRI used to detect brain tumors?

 We understand how intimidating and stressful this might be for you.
 Many people feel the same way when their doctor recommends a brain MRI.

-One of the remarkable aspects of an MRI scan is its incredible ability to generate extremely detailed images.
+One of the remarkable aspects of an MRI scan is its incredible ability to generate highly detailed images.
 This is particularly important when scanning complex structures like the brain.

 An MRI scan can differentiate between various types of tissues within the brain, thereby allowing doctors to identify any anomalies, such as tumors.
 It captures images in multiple planes, providing a comprehensive three-dimensional view of the brain.